June 23, 2025

 Conclusion

 The current prospect for dental zirconia recycling is positive.
 It offers a viable and reliable solution to reduce the significant economic and environmental impact of CAD/CAM waste.
 Key factors influencing success include particle characteristics, molding techniques (with CIP being advantageous), and carefully controlled sintering parameters (often requiring higher final temperatures).
-While recycled zirconia can be reprocessed into ceramics or used as a reinforcing filler, further research is essential to fully understand its long-term performance (especially optical properties and aging), optimize recycling protocols, and ultimately realize commercially viable recycled dental materials for broader application.
+While recycled zirconia can be reprocessed into ceramics or used as a reinforcing filler, further research is essential to fully understand its long-term performance (particularly optical properties and aging), optimize recycling protocols, and ultimately develop commercially viable recycled dental materials for broader applications.

 \